CODES-group/opyrability/paper/paper.md

 implement the operability algorithms since ``opyrability`` already encapsulates all the necessary calculations.

-In the example below, the user only needs to have: (i) simple Python programming knowledge, limited to be able to perform mathematical modeling and manipulate numpy arrays; and (ii) be able to interact with ``opyrability's`` functions, namely ``multimodel_rep``, ``OI_eval`` and ``nlp_based_approach``, as shown in the [API documentation](https://codes-group.github.io/opyrability/api.html).
+In the example below, the user only needs to: (i) have simple Python programming knowledge, limited to be able to perform mathematical modeling and manipulate numpy arrays; and (ii) be able to interact with ``opyrability's`` functions, namely ``multimodel_rep``, ``OI_eval`` and ``nlp_based_approach``, as shown in the [API documentation](https://codes-group.github.io/opyrability/api.html).
-\autoref{fig:cstr1} illustrates the process and example in focus:
+\autoref{fig:cstr1} illustrates the process and example in focus.

 ![``Opyrability`` multimodel representation.
 (A) Chemical reactor schematic.
 (B) Jupyter notebook illustrating the use of the ``multimodel_rep`` and  ``OI_eval`` functions, as well as the set-up of these.
 (C) Visualization of the Achievable Output Set (AOS) for the CSTR example including the operable boundaries of the process studied.
 (D) Quantification of the Operability Index (OI), in which ``opyrability`` calculates that 39.14% of the desired operation can be achieved.\label{fig:cstr1}](./images/cstr_process_1.pdf)